 Early Days in Berlin Mining Camp

-Nestled up against the Shoshone Mountains the mining boomtown of Berlin sprung to life in 1863.
+Nestled high against the side of the Shoshone Mountains, the mining town of Berlin sprang to life in 1863.
 After a small group of prospectors discovered silver in Union Canyon, many prospectors followed suit, creating the Union mining camp.
-Later in 1894, the Union Mining District formed, which was made up of other small mining camps in the area, like Ione, Grantsville and Berlin.
-The first assay report in Berlin Canyon was in 1869, but it wasn’t until 30ish years later in 1896 that the Berlin Mine was officially established.
+Later in 1894, the Union Mining District was formed, which was made up of other small mining camps in the area, like Ione, Grantsville, and Berlin.
+The first assay report in Berlin Canyon was in 1869, but it wasn’t until 1896 that the Berlin Mine was officially established.

-From there, the Berlin Mine continued to prosper, gaining some serious notoriety by 1908.
-During this time, Berlin and its Union suburbs supported around a growing 250 people, comprised of people of all trades, like miners, woodcutters, charcoal makers, as doctor and nurse, a forest ranger and in true Old West fashion—a lady of the night or two.
-Berlin’s popularity was short lived—in true Nevada fashion, the mine dried up, people moved on to more prosperous mining camps, and Berlin plummeted to abandonment by 1911.
-Considering how small the community was, the Berlin Mine produced a stunning 42,000 troy ounces of gold, totaling in $849,000.
-Through it all, maybe the most impressive detail is this: all of the ore was removed from nearby tunnels by hard rock mining techniques.
+From there, the Berlin Mine continued to prosper, gaining serious notoriety by 1908.
+During this time, Berlin and its Union suburbs supported around a growing 250 people, comprised of people of all trades, including miners, woodcutters, charcoal makers, a doctor and nurse, a forest ranger, and—in true Old West fashion—a lady of the night or three.
+Berlin’s popularity was short-lived; like many boomtowns, the mine dried up, prompting people to move on to more prosperous mining camps, and Berlin plummeted into abandonment by 1911.
+Even as a small community, the Berlin Mine managed to produce 42,000 troy ounces of gold, totaling $849,000 (worth about $2,300,000 today).
+Remarkably, all of the ore was extracted from nearby tunnels by hard rock mining techniques.

-The craziest thing of all?
-A serious mining operation was happening, and the people living in this central Nevada region had no idea that 225 million year old fossils were sitting right under their noses.
-Though Nevada State Parks protects all of the history in Berlin, it was ultimately made an official park to protect and display North America’s most abundant concentration of the largest-known Ichthyosaur fossils.
+Even with all the mining activity in the area, the people living in this central Nevada region had no idea that 225 million year old fossils were sitting right beneath them.
+While Nevada State Parks now protects all of the history in Berlin, it was originally made an official park to protect and display North America’s most abundant concentration of the largest known ichthyosaur fossils.
 The area was rediscovered in 1928 when Dr. Siemon Muller encountered a naturally eroded area on the hillside above Berlin.
-Excavations began in 1954, unveiling a total of nearly 40 Ichthyosaurs.
-Until 2004, these remains included the largest number of Ichthyosaurs ever discovered, worldwide.
+Excavations began in 1954, unveiling a total of nearly 40 ichthyosaurs in the Nevada State Park.
+Until 2004, these remains included the largest number of ichthyosaurs ever discovered, worldwide.

 Living during the same period as the dinosaurs, these fascinating prehistoric marine reptiles differ from all other known reptiles.
-With a fish-like appearance and movement, these carnivorous reptiles ate free-swimming mollusks and can be compared to whales and dolphins.
-Ranging in size from about 2 feet to 50 feet in length, Ichthyosaurs are the most highly specialized reptile to have ever lived the earth, securing its spot as Nevada’s State Fossil.
+With a fish-like appearance and movement, these toothy-snouted, carnivorous reptiles hunted free-swimming mollusks and can be compared to whales and dolphins, especially in that they gave birth to live young.
+Ranging in size from about 2 feet to 50 feet in length, Ichthyosaurs are one of the most highly specialized reptiles to have ever existed, accolades that earned its status as Nevada’s State Fossil.
 Today, visitors can take the Fossil House Tour to get a glimpse of these fascinating remains.
+When tours aren’t running, a large viewing window and interpretive signs give visitors an overview of the dig site.
 For the most up to date information on Fossil House Tour hours, click here.

-In addition to an impressive amount of historical and natural history, guests can enjoy hiking, picnicking, and camping.
-The park contains 14 well-spaced units, equipped for RVs up to 25 feet and tent pads, along with fire rings, barbeque grills, covered tables, drinking water, and restrooms.
+In addition to an impressive amount of history and glimpses of the Nevada State fossil, visitors can enjoy hiking, a picnic area, and a campground in Berlin, Nevada.
+The park contains 14 well-spaced units, suitable for tents or RVs up to 25 feet—each with fire rings, barbeque grills, covered tables, seasonally available drinking water, and restrooms.

-Admission to Berlin-Ichthyosaur State Park is $5.00.
-Camping is $15.00 per night and offered on a first-come, first-served basis—sites may not be reserved.
+Admission to Berlin-Ichthyosaur State Park is $5.00 ($10 for Non-NV Vehicles).
+Camping is $15.00 per vehicle, per night (Non-NV Vehicles: $20.00 per vehicle, per night) and offered on a first-come, first-served basis—sites may not be reserved.
 For the most up to date information on hours, campsite availability and entry fees, please click here.